Atlantic Coast Line Railroad: Later history

 By the early 1900s the railroad had largely reached its final configuration and began to focus on upgrading its physical plant.
 By the 1920s the railroad's main line from Richmond, Virginia to Jacksonville, Florida had been double-tracked, which benefited the railroad during the 1920s when Florida boomed.

 In 1928 the ACL completed a line between Perry, Florida and Drifton, near Monticello, Florida, the last link of the new "Perry Cutoff".
 This created a more direct route between Chicago and Florida's west coast and bypassing Jacksonville, one which passed through Macon, Albany, and Thomasville, the route followed by ACL's passenger train Southland from December 1928 to 1957 when it was rerouted to Jacksonville.

 During the Great Depression ACL's freight traffic declined by around 60%, but the railroad survived the 1930s without declaring bankruptcy; its success in this regard has been attributed to its leadership and careful financial practices, as well as owning the Louisville and Nashville, which remained strong through the Depression.

 During World War II ACL's passenger traffic increased 200% and freight traffic 150%.
 The railroad provided a submarine-proof alternative to coastal shipping, and it also served the fast-emerging military industry in the Southeast.
 In 1942, Champion McDowell Davis (nicknamed "Champ") became president of the ACL after starting with the railroad in the 1890s as a messenger boy.
-He immediately began an improvement program that finished in the mid-1950s, including the rebuilding of several hundred miles of track, the installation of modern signalling systems and improvements to freight yards.
+He immediately began an improvement program that finished in the mid-1950s, including the rebuilding of several hundred miles of track, the installation of modern signaling systems and improvements to freight yards.
 The railroad spent at least $268 million in upgrading its physical plant during this period.
+On June 30, 1955, the railroad retired its last steam locomotive.

 In 1956 the railroad moved its headquarters, which had been sited at and adjacent to Wilmington, North Carolina's Union Station to Jacksonville, Florida.
 Jacksonville was selected from three candidate cities, the other two being Savannah, Georgia and Charleston, South Carolina.
 Construction of the new office complex was finished in July 1960, with the move from Wilmington completed over the following weeks.